floooh/floooh.github.io/_posts/2019-09-27-modern-c-for-cpp-peeps.md

 - integer types have much clearer names now: ```uint8_t, uint16_t, int32_t``` etc...
 (these are not built-in but defined in the stdint.h header)
-- there's now a standardized ```bool``` with ```true/false``` (also not built-in but defined in stdbool.h)
+- there's now a standardized ```bool``` with ```true/false``` (also not built-in but defined in stdbool.h) (**update:** I made a small error here, the bool type is indeed a (private) builtin type, usually named something like _Bool, the stdbool.h header just redefines this to the common 'bool' name)

 By the way, a subtle yet important difference between C and C++ is a function declaration with an empty argument list: